leeturner/hugo-progression/README.md

 ## Production

-To run in production (e.g. to have Google Analytics show up), run `HUGO_ENV=production` before your build command.
+To run in production, run `HUGO_ENV=production` before your build command.
 For example:

 ```
 HUGO_ENV=production hugo